Open only to Montgomery Police Department Employees

 Purpose of examination: The purpose of the exam is to establish an employment register to fill any vacancies for the classification that may occur over the life of the register.
 If there are less than five qualified applicants, an examination will not be administered.
 All candidates will be placed on the employment list.

-Examination description: The competitive examination process will consist of the following three exercises:
+Examination description: The test dates are October 28 and 29, 2021.
+The competitive examination process will consist of the following three exercises:

 a) Structured Oral Interview

 Structured Oral Interview Overview: The Structured Oral Interview consists of three or four situational questions.
 Each question describes a problem situation and asks each candidate to explain how he or she would handle the situation as a Lieutenant.
 Every candidate will be assigned to one half-day session.
 The Structured Oral Interview process will be videotaped for rating at a later date.
 The ratings will be conducted by panels of law enforcement officials from departments outside the Montgomery area.
 Under no circumstances will a candidate be evaluated by someone known to the candidate.

 Writing Sample Exercise: The Writing Sample Exercise requires candidates to read and review some information, determine the appropriate action, and formulate a response in writing.
 The instructions request the candidate to produce a writing sample that a MPD Lieutenant might be required to write.
 Each candidate will have a set amount of time to write an appropriate response.
 An assessor panel will rate the writing sample for content and written communications (i.e., clarity, punctuation, grammar, word usage, and conciseness).
 Under no circumstances will a candidate be evaluated by someone known to the candidate.